 I always reuse mine.
 You can wrap gifts or use it in a gift bag, in which case it won't matter if it is scrunched.
 When I was expecting my last child I used the gift wrap from all the showers to line his dresser drawers.
-I taped the name of the person who had given the gift on it so that each time I opened it I had a nice reminder.

 Always recycle whenever you can.
 The tissue paper usually is wrinkled up so, that makes no difference. :)